Grade 11 Courses

 This course enables students to deepen their understanding of chemistry through the study of the properties of chemicals and chemical bonds; chemical reactions and quantitative relationships in those reactions; solutions and solubility; and atmospheric chemistry and the behaviour of gases.
 Students will further develop their analytical skills and investigate the qualitative and quantitative properties of matter, as well as the impact of some common chemical reactions on society and the environment.

 This course develops students’ understanding of the basic concepts of physics.
-Students will explore kinematics, with an emphasis on linear motion; different kinds of forces; energy trans- formations; the properties of mechanical waves and sound; and electricity and magnetism.
+Students will explore kinematics, with an emphasis on linear motion; different kinds of forces; energy transformations; the properties of mechanical waves and sound; and electricity and magnetism.
 They will enhance their scientific investigation skills as they test laws of physics.
-In addition, they will analyse the interrelationships between physics and technology, and consider the impact of technological applications of physics on society and the environment.
+In addition, they will analyze the interrelationships between physics and technology, and consider the impact of technological applications of physics on society and the environment.

 This course introduces students to computer science.
 Students will design software independently and as part of a team, using industry-standard programming tools and applying the software development life-cycle model.
 They will also write and use subprograms within computer programs.
 Students will develop creative solutions for various types of problems as their understanding of the computing environment grows.
 They will also explore environmental and ergonomic issues, emerging research in computer science, and global career trends in computer-related fields.